MISSION STATEMENT

 St. Catherine of Siena Catholic School follows the Diocese of Phoenix Calendar guidelines.
 This calendar is distributed early each school year.
 All dates are subject to change.

-• 7:30 Students enter campus and may play outside on the playground.
+7:30 a.m. - Students enter campus and go to their classrooms.
 Students are not to play in the courtyard.

 Teachers will open doors when children are ready to be dismissed.
-Identification is required from any adult who is not known to school personnel and who comes to pick up a child.
+Identification may be required from any adult who is not known to school personnel and who comes to pick up a child.
 We reserve the right not to release a child to anyone who is not the custodial parent.

 Tardiness